Editors

 display, not in the text file that you actually save and use.

-languages -- tex, html, c++, python -- by ending of the
+languages -- tex, html, c++, python -- and may automatically figure out

-filename (.tex, .html, .c, etc.) and interpret the
+filename (.tex, .html, .c, etc.).

 I would guess an editor of this